mogenslund/liquid/README.md

 ## Website
 Find more information on [salza.dk](http://salza.dk)

+## Who is this for
+&lambda;iquid is absolutely not for everyone!
+It is for you if

+ * You get a kick of doing everything in Clojure
+ * You love to tinker with your editor
+ * Terminals are the best
+ * You love distractionfree power
+ * You love modal editing, like in vim

+## What can you do with it
+There is no made up language or syntax to extend &lambda;iquid.

+ * Since &lambda;iquid is pure Clojure it can be used to extend any Clojure or Java program, so the editor lives inside the program.. like magic.
+ * Turn it around, you can use any Clojure and any Java library to extend &lambda;iquid.. if the library can do it then &lambda;iquid can do it.
+Configure keyboard shortcuts and commands to tame the libraries.
+Use code to integrate.

 ## Demo video
 Watch these videos to get a sense of what it can and how the editor works: